-An application is also to be accompanied by a report prepared by the CEO or where the CEO is the applicant by an appropriate employee, such as the Executive Manager Corporate Services.
+An application is also to be accompanied by a report prepared by the CEO or where the CEO is the applicant by an appropriate employee, and presented to Council.

 Legal representation costs - Limit

 The Council in approving an application in accordance with this policy shall set a limit on the costs to be paid based on the estimated costs in the application.